 Who are intersex people?

-Intersex people are born with sex characteristics that do not fit stereotypical definitions of male and female.
+Intersex people are born with sex characteristics that do not fit stereotypical definitions for female or male bodies.
 Many different forms of intersex exist; it is an umbrella term, rather than a single variation.

 How common are intersex people?

 The lowest popular statistic is around 1 in 2,000 people (.05% of births) but a more likely figure may be closer to 1.7%.
 This makes intersex differences about as common as red hair.

 Are intersex and hermaphrodite the same?